 Flowers are about 4 inches wide; the entire perianth being yellow.
-The 3 outward spreading drooping sepals, which surround the true flower, can vary slightly in yellow shades, pale yellow being most common, have short claws and are usually brown veined, as the photos show, and in the base area where there is a deeper color patch known as a 'signal'.
+The 3 outward spreading drooping sepals (called 'falls' in the Iris genus), which surround the true flower, can vary slightly in yellow shades, pale yellow being most common; they have short claws and are usually brown veined, as the photos show, and in the base area there is a deeper color patch known as a 'signal'.
 The petals (called 'standards' in the Iris genus) are smaller than the sepals and curve upward.
 They are the same color with smooth margins.
 The fruiting parts are in the center of the flower.
 The style forms flat petal like branches with spreading crests, that reflex outward atop the base of the sepals and cover the anthers and sigma, providing rain cover for the pollen.
 The nectar of the plant is in glands at the base of the petals.

-Fruit: Seed capsules are slightly 3-angled outlining the three inner chambers, each with two rows of seeds, which turn dark brown at maturity.
+Fruit: Seed capsules are slightly 3-angled outlining the three inner chambers of the ovary, each with two rows of seeds, which turn dark brown at maturity.
 The seeds are flat, D shaped and corky and distributed by wind when the capsule opens.

 Habitat: The plant spreads via stout branching rhizomes which have fleshy roots; it forms clumps as the rhizomes separate.
 The rhizome branches are the same size and texture as the main rhizome (said to be 'homogeneous').
 It can grow in a variety of soils with pH ranging from 3.6 to 7.7 and tolerates low oxygen, but it must have full to partial sun and moist conditions.